Chapter 10.48

 10.48.110 Penalty for violation.

-When required by the city manager or his designee, a certificate of liability insurance shall be submitted to the city prior to permit issuance, in the amount of $1,000,000 commercial general liability coverage per occurrence and $2,000,000 aggregate.
+When required by the city manager or designee, a certificate of liability insurance shall be submitted to the city prior to permit issuance, in the amount to be determined by the city based on the nature and amount of risk involved.
 The city of Normandy Park shall be named as additional insured.
-The minimum insurance coverage may be increased administratively based on the nature and amount of risk involved.
 All applicants shall hold the city harmless for all damages occurring from their work and shall be required to sign a hold harmless agreement that is included in the application form.
 (Ord.
+1079 § 1, 2025; Ord.
 982 § 1, 2018; Ord.
 938 § 1, 2016; Ord.
 661 § 1, 1999).

 10.48.130 Permit fee.